-\autoref{fig_venn_trader_participation} displays the overlap in trader participation across the Trump, Biden, and Harris candidate markets (combining YES and NO tokens for each candidate).
-Participation is heavily skewed toward the Trump market: approximately 40\% of all traders participated exclusively in the Trump market, a share comparable to the entire population of multi-market traders.
+\autoref{fig_venn_trader_participation} displays the overlap in trader participation across the Trump, Biden, and Harris candidate markets (combining YES and NO shares for each candidate).
+Participation is skewed toward the Trump market: approximately 39.3\% of all traders participated exclusively in the Trump market, roughly equal to the combined share of all multi-market traders.
 By contrast, only 18.4\% of traders operated exclusively in the Harris market, and the Biden market attracted the smallest share of exclusive participants.
-This asymmetry is consistent with the dominant trading volume in the Trump market documented in earlier sections and may reflect both stronger partisan loyalty and greater speculative interest.
+This asymmetry mirrors the dominant trading volume in the Trump market documented in earlier sections.

-\autoref{fig_upset_trader_participation} provides a more granular decomposition by disaggregating participation across all six token markets (Trump YES, Trump NO, Harris YES, Harris NO, Biden YES, and Biden NO).
+\autoref{fig_upset_trader_participation} provides a more granular decomposition by disaggregating participation across all six markets (Trump YES, Trump NO, Harris YES, Harris NO, Biden YES, and Biden NO).
 Three features stand out.
 First, 71.8\% of all traders participated in the Trump YES market, and the largest single subgroup (30.7\%) consists of traders who traded exclusively in Trump YES.
-This concentration suggests that a substantial fraction of participants entered the market with a directional view favoring a Trump victory, without hedging or trading the opposing side.
-Second, the next largest subgroup (19.4\%) comprises traders active in all four major token markets: Trump YES, Trump NO, Harris YES, and Harris NO. This phenomenon is consistent with market-making or hedging strategies that require positions across multiple outcomes.
+This concentration is consistent with a large share of participants holding directional exposure favoring a Trump victory, without hedging or trading the opposing side.
+Second, the next largest subgroup (19.4\%) comprises traders active in all four major markets: Trump YES, Trump NO, Harris YES, and Harris NO. This pattern is consistent with market-making or hedging strategies that require positions across multiple outcomes.
 Third, traders who exclusively traded Harris YES constitute the third largest subgroup (15.1\%), mirroring the Trump-only pattern on the Democratic side but at roughly half the scale.

-The concentration of participation among a small number of high-activity traders, together with the dominant share of single-candidate directional bettors, raises a natural question about the market's vulnerability to price manipulation by large individual actors.
+The concentration of participation among a small number of high-activity traders, together with the dominant share of single-candidate directional traders, raises a natural question about how easily large orders can move prices, and the market's vulnerability to price manipulation.
 We address this question next.